infinum/frontend-handbook/JavaScript/Angular.md

 ### In Templates

 For the purposes of future-proofing and avoiding conflicts with other libs, prefix all component selectors with something unique/app-specific.
-Specify the prefix in `angular.json` like so: `"prefix": "my-app",`.
+Specify the prefix in `angular.json` like so: `"prefix": "my-app"` (needless to say, pick a better prefix than `my-app`).

 ----